 English Ed majors, along with all Millikin students, are introduced to academic writing in the Critical Writing, Reading and Research sequence during their freshman year.
-In the sophomore year, students are introduced formally to their chosen major in our specific secondary methods course, EN235.
 During the sophomore and junior years, our majors obtain their core literature and writing content courses in our department and through the education sequence courses outside the department.
 They also take courses in the Communication Department, enhancing their knowledge and skills of speaking and orality content and instruction.
-During the senior year, English Ed students take their capstone course in the major, EN470, Internship in the Teaching of Writing, they take a second advanced specific methods course, EN425, and they complete their educational experience with student teaching, typically in the spring semester of their senior year.
+In the sophomore or junior years, majors take EN425, a course in teaching the methods of language arts instruction.
+During the senior year, English Ed students take their capstone course in the major, EN470, Internship in the Teaching of Writing and they complete their educational experience with student teaching, typically in the spring semester of their senior year.
 English Education students then complete a second capstone course, ED488, which incorporates a near-professional performance component into the degree program.